Importance of Organizational Culture: 15 Benefits for Companies

 — Role Culture

 A role culture generally works within highly structured systems.
 The formal systems determine the beliefs and values of the working environment.
-You would likely find this culture in government departments, law firms, insurance companies, and financial institutions.
+You would likely find this culture in government departments, law firms, insurance companies, and financial institutions that emphasize predictability and control.

 — Personal Culture